swiftlang/swift-evolution/proposals/0515-source-warning-control.md

 ### Prohibiting `@warn` in macro-generated code

 An alternative design would prohibit macro expansions from producing `@warn` attributes entirely, ensuring that all warning control is explicitly visible in the developer's source code.
 However, this would prevent macros from enforcing diagnostic policies on code they generate but do not fully control.
 Allowing `@warn` in macro expansions gives macro authors the ability to express these constraints directly, while users retain the ability to specify their own controls via `@warn` at the invocation site.

+### Honoring `as: error` under `-suppress-warnings`

+An alternative design would have `@warn(groupID, as: error)` take effect even under `-suppress-warnings`, allowing unconditional source-level escalation.
+However, this would be inconsistent with both [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md), which outlines that `-suppress-warnings` overrides `-Werror` and with [SE-0480](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0480-swiftpm-warning-control.md), which relies on `-suppress-warnings` to prevent remote package dependencies from failing builds, including when new warnings are introduced in future compiler versions.

 ## Acknowledgments